Lampsilis rafinesqueana: Status and threats

-The Neosho mucket has been classified as Endangered under the IUCN because its range has decreased by 70% over the past 25–50 years; and the current population trend is decreasing.
+The Neosho mucket is listed as endangered on the IUCN Red List because its range has decreased by 70% over the past 25–50 years; and the current population trend is decreasing.
 Its extant range is estimated to cover 70,000km2.
 Distribution of this species' relic shells throughout Kansas, Missouri, Oklahoma and Arkansas indicates that the Neosho mucket was once more widespread throughout these basins than presently.

 It is threatened by anthropogenic habitat degradation through the construction of reservoirs and dams; siltation and pollution of its freshwater habitat through poor agricultural practices; lead, zinc and gravel mining; and deforestation.
 Its sensitivity to habitat pollution and siltation has been known at the earliest since the 1960s.
 Low juvenile recruitment may further exacerbate population declines.

 Most of the range and population decline has occurred in Oklahoma and Kansas.
 The discovery of relic shells in Oklahoma rivers suggests that the species was once widespread in the state.
 Within Oklahoma, however, the Neosho mucket is now restricted to a 55-mile stretch of the Illinois River between Lake Tenkiller and Lake Francis.
 Nevertheless, it has been recognized as a dominant unionid species inhabiting this remaining section of the Illinois River in Oklahoma, and mussel species richness in general may be declining in this state.
 Meanwhile, in the Arkansas portion of the Illinois River, a 53% decline in the number of designated survey sites inhabited by the Neosho was recorded between 1998 and 2008.
 Further, the majority of subpopulations in Arkansas appears unstable and probably faces imminent extirpation.